britram/taps-transports/draft-ietf-taps-transports.md

 - Slow Receiver flow control at a receiver.
 - Detect a Slow receiver at the sender.

-There is no current API currently specified in the RFC Series.
+There is no API currently specified in the RFC Series.

 ### Transport Features